neha-ahirwar/neha-ahirwar2/README.md

 - 👋 Hola, I’m Neha Ahirwar
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning machine learning
-- ✍When I am free I like to write technical blog , 😅check them out on https://medium.com/@nehaahirwar9131
+- ✍ When I am free I like to write technical blog , 😅check them out on https://medium.com/@nehaahirwar9131
-- 📗I love to read and 📈I am into stock market as well📉
+- 📗 I love to read and 📈I am into stock market as well📉
+- 🌏 Ending day with World affairs and 🤑 business case studies is most satisfying thing
 - 💞️ I’m looking to collaborate on open source project
 - 📫 Reach me out on nehaahirwar9131@gmail.com